Apple, pear, plum, quince, cherry, apricot, peach, nectarine, medlar and ornamental varieties

 Planting time:

-It is a fact that the number of people visiting our website increases dramatically in the spring when people get out into the garden again, but the simple fact is that fruit trees are much more successful if planted in February and early March when they are fully dormant.
+It is a fact that the number of people visiting our website increases dramatically in the spring when people get out into the garden again, but the simple fact is that fruit trees are much more successful if planted in February up until early April when they are fully dormant.

 In addition, geographical factors also affect the choice of trees.
 For example, in the northern counties, climatic conditions are substantially different compared with East Anglia.
 The average temperatures during the growing season are 2 to 3 degrees lower.
 This results in a shorter period in which the fruit has to mature and develop its full flavour.
 The same applies to the West Country; here the rainfall is substantially greater compared with the east of the country.
 Some well known varieties of apple trees are not suitable for high rainfall areas.
 Other apple tree varieties are very suitable and excel.
-We will be able to inform you which varieties will do well, when planted in a particular location.
+As part of a consulting service, we can provide informatin on which varieties will do well, when planted in a particular location.

 Contact us: enquiries@realenglishfruit.co.uk